sqlballs/MicrosoftFabricPre-Con/fabricoverview/03 - The Data Lakehouse.md

 <p><img  src="https://learn.microsoft.com/en-us/fabric/data-warehouse/media/tutorial-analyze-data-notebook/lakehouse-load-data-new-shortcut.png" height=200>

-You will see examples of many of these processes throughout the course.
+You will see examples of many of these processes throughout the Workshop.
 You can also use a link of sorts to data - called a *shortcut*.

 *Shortcuts* in a lakehouse allow users to reference data without copying it.
 It unifies data from different lakehouses, workspaces, or external storage, such as ADLS Gen2 or AWS S3.
 You can quickly make large amounts of data available in your lakehouse locally without the latency of copying data from the source.